Skin Cancer

 • Performed under local anaesthetic

-• Cancerous cells are scraped off and the area is cauterised
+• Cancerous cells are superficially ‘scraped’ with surgical instrumentation and the area is cauterised

 • Heals like a superficial graze, usually within 2–3 weeks